 The assembly of fuel bundles has a pancake shaped core region (shown in red) 0.45 m to 0.90 m thick X 10 m diameter that is surrounded above, below and around its perimeter by a blanket region ~ 1.3 m to 1.8 m thick and a fuel bundle cooling region 0.66 m thick.

-The blanket region and cooling region are further surrounded by a ~ 3 m thick guard band of liquid sodium which absorbs any neutrons that escape from the blanket and cooling regions, and provides space for damped fuel assembly motion during a severe earthquake.
+The blanket region and cooling region are further surrounded by a ~ 3 m thick guard band of liquid sodium which absorbs any neutrons that escape from the blanket and cooling regions, and provides space for damping fuel assembly motion during a severe earthquake.

 The central core region together with the top and bottom blanket regions involve 697 vertical fixed and mobile fuel bundles.
 There are 357 fixed active fuel bundles that form a 2 dimensional matrix into which 340 mobile active fuel bundles are inserted from the bottom.
 Each fixed fuel bundle is 0.3651 m long X 0.3651 m wide X 6.0 m high and is supported by 1.5 m high legs (corner girder extensions underneath the fixed fuel bundles).
-Each mobile active fuel bundle is 0.3016 m long X 0.3016 m wide X 6 m tall and has attached to its top a 7.5 m tall indicator tube.
+Each mobile fuel bundle is 0.3016 m long X 0.3016 m wide X 6 m tall and has attached to its top a 7.5 m tall indicator tube.
 The mobile fuel bundles are supported by hydraulic actuators embedded in the 1.5 m high steel lattice that rests on the primary sodium pool inner floor.

 There are two outer perimeter rings of used fuel bundles where natural decay of fission products occurs over a six year period before the fuel bundles are removed from the primary liquid sodium.